CRG-CNAG/CalliNGS-NF/README.md

 Note: the Docker image contains all the required dependencies except GATK which cannot be included due to license restrictions.

-Download the `GenomeAnalysisTK.jar` package from [this link](https://software.broadinstitute.org/gatk/download/).
+Download the `GenomeAnalysisTK.jar` (version 3.7) package from [this link](https://software.broadinstitute.org/gatk/download/archive).

 Launch the pipeline execution with the following command: